elexira/deep-reinforcement-learning/p3_collab-compet/Report.md

 notice that noise should be only added during interaction with the simulator.
 Some noise is added to the actor recommended action and passed to the simulator to collect more data at random states.
 However during training when actor is called, DO NOT add any noise to the data.
 This is a deadly mistake misleading the critic and actor.

 ### Model Parameters
-I tried a few model architecture with different sizes and lenght with and without batch normalization, with elu and relu activation.
+I tried a few model architecture with different sizes and length with and without batch normalization, with elu and relu activation.
 My gut feeling is that the model size did not really play an important role.
 The model configuration was also based on models from 2 students in the class.
 My own original model was relatively smaller with fewer parameters.
 I did not spend much time tuning the model size.

 the default model in MADDPG combined the state and action and passed them into the critic.
 The Critic is a Q(S, s) function.
 However, DDPG class separated the two.
-I used the DDPG seperated state and action based on a recommendation from one of the students in the class.
+I used the DDPG separated state and action based on a recommendation from one of the students in the class.

 ## Future Ideas